manoj-sharma-wawa/openmicroservices.org/introduction/overview/README.md

 # Overview

-The Microservice Guide is an open standard for reusable microservices.
+The Open Microservice Guide is an open standard for annotating reusable microservices.
 The intent of this guide is to provide developers and operators with a framework to build, deploy, and operate microservices.

-It's important to understand that this guide is to be used as a blueprint to build microservices.
+It is important to understand that this guide is to be used as a blueprint to build microservices.
-It can be applied to various technologies like Docker, Rocket, Spring Boot, Go kit, etc.
+It can be applied to technologies like Docker, Rocket, Spring Boot, Go kit, etc.
-It's on the developer to decide on the underlying infrastructure.
+It's up to the developer to decide on the underlying infrastructure.

 If you'd like to contribute, please feel free to [reach out](https://microservice.guide/#contact)!

 ### Microservice Definition
-A `microservice.yml` file **MUST** be provided which outlines the structure and operations of the container as in the [anatomy](/introduction/anatomy/).
+A `microservice.yml` file **MUST** be provided, which outlines the structure and operations of the container, as in the [anatomy](/introduction/anatomy/).

 ### Keywords